 You can cover the floor with plastic sheets and secure them with stakes.
 Before using the sheet, create holes to allow oxygen to pass through.

-Introduce fish that eat algae into the pond
+Introduce the right fish that eat it

 Certain fish eat algae as part of their natural diet.
 The Asian grass carp is the perfect example of such a fish.
 You should introduce between 5 to 15 fish per acre, depending on the scale of the growth.